bcgov/tno/docs/DEVELOPMENT.md

 ## Local Development

 To setup your local environment to run and develop the TNO solution, download or clone this mono-repo [https://github.com/bcgov/tno](https://github.com/bcgov/tno).

+You will need to install the following dependencies if you do not plan to use the **Development Containers** (above).

 | Dependency | Version  |
 | ---------- | -------- |